 So I just wrapped up a week of climbing at one of my favorite spots in Colombia: Suesca.
 Though this was my third trip to Suesca, I always seem to forget (only to be quickly reminded) of how sandbagged the climbs are there.

 But I’m not here to talk about Suesca, I’m here to talk about nearby Machetá.
 Located about 45 minutes from Suesca, Machetá is famous for its super long routes and ultra-steep caves.

 This time, I spent one day in Machetá, but I wished I had spent more.
 The routes here are excellent, so good in fact, I just may have to update my “The Top 3 Places to Climb in Colombia” article to feature it.

 The climbing here can be broken up into two main areas: “Old Machetá” or “New Machetá (also referred to as El Salón de la Justicia)”.
-The areas are only about 1 KL apart from each other, but the climbing styles are totally different, so listen up.
+The areas are only about 1 KL apart from each other, but the climbing styles and approaches are totally different, so listen up.

 You could call the climbing here “gym style”.
 The routes are steep, with big holds most of the way up.
 There are a nice range of grades starting at 5.10ish all the way to 5.14.
 Most of the routes lie in the 5.11b-5.13a range.
 If you’re more of a “beginner” climber, Suesca or La Mojarra may be better choices for you.

 There are lots of bolts and all of the falls are clean.
 It makes for a fun day out.
 Normally the crag is absolutely empty.
 Sunday is the only other day that you’re likely to find other climbers.

 A video showing off some of the climbing can be found here (climbing starts at 1:25).